1. Make sure there's food

 If your meeting does require speaking about some not so positive issues, make sure you at least end on a good note.
 Share a story of a postive patient experience from the week or an employee who went above and beyond.

 At the end of the day, meetings are a very important part of team communication.
-Be prepared, have an agenda (maybe some food) and you will be more productive than you previously thought.
+Be prepared, have an agenda (and definitely snacks) and you will be more productive than you previously thought.